-11,000,000 ordinary shares offered by us, consisting of 5,485,000 ordinary shares represented by ADSs offered in the U.S. offering and 30,000 ordinary shares offered in the European private placement.
+11,000,000 ordinary shares offered by us, consisting of ordinary shares represented by ADSs offered in the U.S. offering and ordinary shares offered in the European private placement.
 The closing of each of the U.S. offering and the European private placement will occur simultaneously.
+The total number of ordinary shares, including ordinary shares represented by ADSs. in the U.S. offering and the European private placement is subject to reallocation between these offerings as permitted under the applicable laws and regulations.